Bhutta54/LocalRepo/README.md

 #This is my local repo Adnan
 #This is my local repo
-#This is my local repo into main by Ahmar
+#This is my local repo into main by Ahmar made pull command